bevy-cheatbook/bevy-cheatbook/src/programming/queries.md

-If you know that the query is expected to only ever match a single entity, you can use `single`/`single_mut` (panic on error) or `get_single`/`get_single_mut` (return [`Result`][std::Result]).
+If you know that the query is expected to only ever match a single entity, you can use `single`/`single_mut` (panic on error) or `get_single`/`get_single_mut` (return [`Result`]).
 These methods ensure that there exists exactly one candidate entity that can match your query, and will produce an error otherwise.

 ```rust,no_run,noplayground
 {{#include ../code/src/basics.rs:query-single}}